 Financial security in retirement is rarely something you can leave to chance - and many of our clients find it reassuring to use us as a 'family solicitor'.
 That role extends beyond drafting wills to the provision of clear and impartial advice on how best to provide for your own and your dependants' future.

-This includes advice on Inheritance Tax and Capital Gains Tax, in life and upon death.
+This includes advice on Inheritance Tax planning and Capital Gains Tax, in life and upon death.
 It also includes advice, where appropriate, to secure children's inheritance, for example in the context of a second marriage or relationship.
-It may also involve drafting and setting up family trusts and powers of attorney so that your chosen representatives can make decisions and act for you if you become unable to do so.
+It may also involve drafting and setting up family trusts and lasting powers of attorney so that your chosen representatives can make decisions and act for you if you become unable to do so.

 We can also advise on the funding of residential nursing care.
 Many clients are concerned about being able to protect their home if they need residential nursing care.